ferd/ReVault/USAGE.md

 There can therefore be multiple ReVault nodes running on a single host.
 We can say that nodes talk to each other, and the implication here is that oke node uses its own host's network stack to connect to another host that runs another node and communicate with it.

-We will also use the terms _local_ and _remote_ as qualifier for nodes: local just means whichever node's context and perspective we're adopting rihht now, and remote is the peer the local node is communicating with.
+We will also use the terms _local_ and _remote_ as qualifiers for nodes: “local” just means whichever node's context and perspective we are adopting right now, and “remote” is the peer with whom the local node is communicating.

 ### Clients and Servers

 While _local_ and _remote_ are useful terms to denote peer-to-peer communications in a way that neither peer holds some authority over the other one, we will still need the concepts of _client_ and _server_ as well.

-Generally a _server_ is a host that idly awaits for connections and contains resources other hosts want to interact with.
+Generally, a _server_ is a host that idly awaits for connections and contains resources other hosts want to interact with.
 The _client_ is whatever host connects to the server to interact with it.
 Traditionally, the client therefore makes requests and the server sends responses.

-In ReVault, the concepts are similar, but there's a few key critical differences.
+In ReVault, the concepts are similar, but there are a few key critical differences.

 Each directory tracked by ReVault is internally given a few identifiers:
 - An [interval tree clock id](https://ferd.ca/interval-tree-clocks.html).
 This is a fancy data structure that can be used to create counters—one per file tracked—that lets us know which hosts have seen which files, and if modifications have logically be seen by which peers, and whether any could be conflicts.
-- A UUID that uniquely identifies directories across peers, such that if two nodes that talk to each other have a directory with the same alias, but which come from two distinct histories (one is the Peterson Family photoes and the other one is lots of cool memes) they don't try to synchronize and merge together (into a weird Peterson Family meme directory)
+- A UUID that uniquely identifies directories across peers, such that if two nodes that talk to each other have a directory with the same alias, but which come from two distinct histories (one is the Peterson Family photos and the other one is lots of cool memes) they don't try to synchronize and merge together (into a weird Peterson Family meme directory)

 Basically, any directory tracked needs to initially be tracked by a single node.
-That node will create the initial UUID and set the Interval Tree Clock (ITC) to 0.
+That node will create the initial UUID and set the Interval Tree Clock (ITC) to zero.

 A node that boots for the first time and sees it is asked to track a directory on which it has no metadata will create the ITC and UUID only if it is configured as a server.

-A node that is configured exclusively as a client will see the lack of metadata and go "oh, I have no authority here" and will sit idle, waiting to be told which server to talk to.
+A node that is configured exclusively as a client will see the lack of metadata and go "Oh, I have no authority here" and will sit idle, waiting to be told which server to talk to.

-When that happens, the client node with no state will connrct to the Server with the state, and the Client will ask for it to segment its ITC space to let it also modify the clock on its own.
+When that happens, the client node with no state will connect to the server with the state, and the client will ask for it to segment its ITC space to let it also modify the clock on its own.
 The server will do that, hand the ITC and UUID to the client, and end the transaction.

 Now that the client node has the state, it can _also_ be its own server to other peers.

 Do note that in some cases, the choice of being a client or server isn't purely about information or who asks for it.
-For example, if you're running a node on your own laptop and another one on a hosted computer in the cloud, there's a real possibility that your Internet Service Provider or your home network's router only lets your laptop be the client; nobody from the outside world can initiate a connection from the internet to the laptop.
+For example, if you're running a node on your own laptop and another one on a hosted computer in the cloud, there's a real possibility that your Internet Service Provider or your home network's router only lets your laptop be the client; nobody from the outside world can initiate a connection from the Internet to the laptop.
 In such a case (and if you don't want to set up a VPN or open a port range), the network's topology forces the laptop to run a client and the host-based peer to be the server.

-(ReVault has ways of letting you initiate a cloud-based host from a local one by doing part of the ID replication with a command line tool and then letting you place that on the remote host so it boots with the state as if it had talked as a client)
+(ReVault has ways of letting you initiate a cloud-based host from a local one by doing part of the ID replication with a command-line tool and then letting you place that on the remote host so it boots with the state as if it had talked as a client.)

 ### Certificate-Based Authentication